nirbar/PanelSwWpfControls/README.md

 Currently the collection only contains a single control:

 - EyePasswordBox: Password edit control with an eye-button to view the plain-text password.
-  Note that binding the password might introduce a security issue.
+  - Support binding to SecurePassword
+  - Plain password is only stored temporarily while viewing it.